ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 - **Cannabidiol** - CBD

 ##### Synthetic cannabinoids
 Codenames derived from synthetic cannabinoids; cannabinoids that are not naturally-occuring, are to be used with mobile devices that use microcontrollers.
 This specific theme was defined for deciding a codename for a Flipper Zero device.

 - **Dimethylheptylpyran** - DMHP

 ### Thiols
 Thiol-related codenames are reserved for AMD Ryzen systems without motherboard ECC memory support.
 AMD Ryzen systems with ECC memory support may get a plastics-related codename instead.
 This includes devices with customized AMD processors using the Zen series CPU architecture such as the Valve Steam Deck's APU and the APUs used in the Xbox Series X/S and PlayStation 5.
-Typically, codenames of thiol chemical compounds commonly used in odorization are used.
+Thiols that are used in the odorization of fuel gases are used first.

 Unlike the HCFC/CFC theme for Intel-based devices, codenames for these devices are chosen regardless to their form factor.

-- **Butanethiol** - BTH
+- Butanethiol - BTH
 - Decanethiol - DTH
 - Dodecanethiol - DDTH
 - **Ethanethiol** - ETH